scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The string representation of the ISD-AS number attribute MUST follow the text representation defined in {{I-D.dekater-scion-controlplane}}, section "Text Representation" where AS numbers in the lower 32-bit range are represented in decimal notation, and others in hexadecimal notation.

-The `ISD-AS number` attribute MUST be present exactly once in the distinguished name of the certificate issuer or owner, specified in the `issuer` or `subject` field respectively.
+Voting AS and CA certificates MUST include the `ISD-AS number` attribute exactly once in the distinguished name of the certificate issuer or owner, specified in the `issuer` or `subject` field respectively.
 Implementations MUST NOT create nor successfully verify certificates whose `issuer` and `subject` fields do not include the ISD-AS number at all, or include it more than once.

-CA certificates MUST include an ISD-AS number in their distinguished name so the control plane knows from which AS to retrieve the certificate, thereby avoiding circular dependencies.
+For CA certificates, the inclusion of the `ISD-AS number`ensures the Control Plane knows from which AS to retrieve the certificate, thereby avoiding circular dependencies.

-**Note**: Voting certificates are not required to include the `ISD-AS number` attribute in their distinguished name.
+Voting-only certificates are not required to include the `ISD-AS number` attribute in their distinguished name.

 ### Extensions {#exts}